 Clicking on a session's story count, step count, or student name brings up a table of stories read, session steps, or student information, respectively.
-For example, Figure 2 lists the stories read in one session.
-Each row shows the story encounter's start time, number of sentences read, number of sentences in the story, title, and how the encounter ended.
-Information about time spent on the story, reader level, story level, and who picked the story has been omitted here to save space.
+For example, Figure 2 lists stories read in one session.
+Each row shows the story encounter's start time, end time (omitted here to save space), duration, number of sentences read, total number of sentences in the story, title, reader level, how the encounter ended, story level, and who picked the story.

-This example revealed two problems.
-A bug in the populating script inflated the number of sentences in the story by including previews and reviews.
+This example revealed two instructive problems.
+A bug in the populating script inflated the number of sentences in the story to include previews and reviews.
 Second, the "select_response" value for how the last story encounter ended indicates that the log was missing expected information.
-As these examples illustrate, a database populated from log files not designed for that purpose can be informative, but buggy or incomplete.
+From the log, it appears that the user timed out, but no Pause event was recorded.
+As these examples illustrate, a database populated from log files not designed for that purpose can be informative but buggy or incomplete.

-Start Time NumSent Encount NumSe ntences Title Exit Throug h 04-05-2001 12:24:25 6 40 How to Make Cookies by Emily Mostow. end_of activity 04-05-2001 12:28:14 14 56 One, two, end_of activity 04-05-2001 12:31:34 5 112 Pretty Mouse by Maud Keary select_re sponse
+Start Time Dura tion Num Sent Encount Num Sen tences Title Level Exit Through Story Level Initiativ e 04-05-2001 12:24:25.673 00:02:26.641 6 40 How to Make Cookies by Emily Mostow. В user_reaches end_of activity В tutor initiative 04-05-2001 12:28:14.892 00:03:14.961 14 56 One, two, A user_reaches end_of activity A student initiative 04-05-2001 12:31:34.159 00:02:44.817 5 112 Pretty Mouse by Maud Keary В select response В tutor initiative